gauravbhand1611/oms-documentation/krewe/Flows/SalesOrders/customer-owned-frame.md

 ---

 ### **Customer-Owned Frames**
-When a customer wants to change the lenses in their pre-owned frame, we can use the same HotWax admin helper to add a custom line item property.
+When a customer wants to change the lenses in their pre-owned frame, the HotWax admin helper can be used to add a custom line item property.
+This allows the system to capture the specific request for lens replacement and ensure the correct fulfillment process.

 1. **Order Identification**:
    - For customer-owned frames, a custom line item property will be added.
 This allows us to link the pre-owned frame to the lens product they are purchasing.
 In shopify the lens product will be visible as a line item and the customer owned frame will be added in the line item property of the order JSON.